lumeland/lume.land/plugins/jsx.md

 );
 ```

-Note that this page uses the `layouts/main.vto` Vento layout to wrap the content
+Note that this page uses the `layouts/main.vto` Vento layout to wrap the
-(you can mix different template languages like Nunjucks and JSX)
+content.
+(You can mix different template languages like Nunjucks and JSX.)

 ## Creating layouts